FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 ## Adding subtle animations to the cat and stars

 Particles help liven up the game, but it still may feel stiff and static.
 Let's add little animations to the cat and stars.
-We will rotate the cat depending to its vertical speed, and the star by time.
+We will rotate the cat depending on its vertical speed, and the star by time.

 ### Rotating the cat

-Every copy has a parameter `this.rotation`, that sets visual rotation of a texture in degrees.
+Every copy has a parameter `this.rotation`, that sets the visual rotation of a texture in degrees.
 Each copy also has `this.speed` and `this.direction` we've used, and they both define additional parameters `this.vspeed` and `this.hspeed` — the vertical and horizontal speed decomposed from speed and direction.
-These two can be negative values when a copy moves in an opposite direction from how the axis goes.
-(E.g. X axis points to the right, its values grow from left to right.
+These two can be negative values when a copy moves in the opposite direction from how the axis goes.
+(E.g. the X-axis points to the right, its values grow from left to right.
 Moving to the right makes positive `hspeed`, moving to the left makes negative `hspeed`.)

-We can tie `this.vspeed` and `this.rotation` of a cat together, so that it rotates when falling or flying up.
+We can tie `this.vspeed` and `this.rotation` of a cat together so that it rotates when falling or flying up.
 It is done by simply assigning one value to another in the Draw tab.

 This line will work: